 Transition Care Coordination: The discharge planning process must be considered from the very earliest point of admission to a PRTF level of care.
 This staff person will conduct home visits and maintain contact with the family/caregiver and child post discharge from the PRTF for up to sixty (60) days to increase the likelihood of a successful transition.
 PRTFs will be required to identify a Transition Care Coordinator that will fulfill this role and document the hours per week in this role.

-Quality Management: In order to maintain and sustain quality clinical programming and individualized treatment planning for children, PRTFs must institute a formal Quality Management Plan.
+Quality Management: In order to maintain and sustain quality clinical programming and individualized treatment planning for children, PRTFs must institute and maintain a formal Quality Management Plan.
 The Quality Management must include, but is not limited to hiring processes that attract the most qualified and diverse individuals, ensure that staff and administration are trained and receive ongoing training in the following areas:

 Individualized treatment plans using the principles of the Wellness Recovery Action Plan.